Hozukii/linked-blog-starter-md/School/Physics/Physics Notes/C. Wave behaviour/Why Light Slows Down.md

 - In a medium, it would be infinitely many layers

 ![[Pasted image 20240503213404.png|500]]
-- If we look at a thin layer.
-The layer kicks back the wave by a phase.
+- If we look at one of the layers, the thin layer causes the wave to kick back its phase
 ![[Pasted image 20240503213607.png|400]]
 - If we add more layers, it would look like a compressed wave.
 ![[Pasted image 20240503213639.png|400]]